arkency/posts/posts/2023-03-02-tracking-down-not-resolving-constants-with-parser.md

 publish: true
 ---

-# Tracking down not resolving constants with parser
+# Tracking down not resolving constants in Ruby with parser

 Lately, we have been working on upgrading an obsolete stack of one Ruby app.
 This application was running on Ruby 2.4.